-Specialist - A medical professional who has special training to care for certain part of the body or type of illness.
+Specialist - A provider trained to care for a certain part of the body or type of illness.

-State Fair Hearing - A Department hearing related to an Action, including a denial, reduction or termination of benefits that is held when requested by a UHA member.
+State Fair Hearing - A Department Hearing related to an action, including a denial, reduction or termination of benefits that is held when requested by a UHA member.
 A hearing may also be held when requested by a UHA member who believes a claim for services was not acted upon within a reasonable timeframe or believes the payer took an action improperly.

-Subcontractor - Means any individual, entity, facility, or organization, other than a Participating Provider, that has entered into a subcontract with UHA or with any Subcontractor for any portion of the work under UHA.
+Subcontractor - Means any individual, entity, facility, or organization, other than a participating provider, that has entered into a subcontract with UHA or with any subcontractor for any portion of the work under UHA.